True dental emergency

 If you can’t get it back in — or you’re not sure you’d be doing it right — that’s okay.
 Go to step 4.

 A glass of milk is the best transport medium readily available in most kitchens.
 The minerals and pH protect the root cells better than water.
-If milk isn’t available, hold the tooth between your cheek and gum (if you’re an adult and not at risk of swallowing it), or use saliva spit into a small container.
+If milk isn’t available, hold your tooth between your cheek and gum (if you’re an adult and not at risk of swallowing it), or use saliva spit into a small container.
 Avoid plain water — it actually damages the root cells.

 Step 5 — get to our office

 Call 540-337-6004on the way and tell our front desk what’s happened.
 We’ll be ready when you arrive.
 The best outcomes happen when reimplantation occurs within 30 minutes of the injury.
 Up to about an hour, success is still likely.
 After that, the odds of long-term success drop significantly — but it’s still worth trying, because every situation is different.
+From anywhere along the US-250 corridor — Buffalo Gap, Deerfield, Middlebrook, Greenville, Fort Defiance — you’re within easy driving distance.

 After hours